-- ► The two-coil transformers (also switched in parallel) are incorporated into the calculation for both live as well as possibly failed components.
-The voltage on the input side is output; the nominal current is compared to the nominal power: / √3 nominal input voltage. - ▶ A three-coil transformer is only considered as a component for the calculation.
+- The two-coil transformers (also switched in parallel) are incorporated into the calculation for both loaded as well as possibly failed components.
+The voltage on the input side is output; the nominal current is compared to the nominal power: / √3 \ nominal input voltage. - ➤ A three-coil transformer is only considered as a component for the calculation.
 Load current and nominal current are taken on by the primary transformer.
-If the transformer forms a bridge, up to three non-connected parts of the network can occur if they fail.
+If the transformer forms a bridge, up to three non-connected parts of the network can occur if the transformer fails.
 If parts of the network continue to be supplied with energy, these are then searched through for the highest-loaded components after the failure.

-Engineering in the Editor
+3.7.4.1 Engineering in the Editor